knbz/security-advisor/network-insights.md

 The card introduces two Key Risk Indicators (KRIs):

-* Higher than normal recconaissance or data exchange activity: Findings that are related to abnormal interactions that are detected between the cluster and any external peers.
+* Higher than normal reconnaissance or data exchange activity: Findings that are related to abnormal interactions that are detected between the cluster and any external peers.
 * Outbound approach to a new server: Findings that are related to new detected servers that the cluster approaches.

 A finding might include: